bhavik-knight/5560-MRI-Project/FINAL_REPORT.md

 **Why?**
 1.  **Upstream Starvation**: The simulation revealed that the magnets were often "starved" by the Registration (Zone 1) process.
 If patients cannot clear registration fast enough, there is no queue for the "Singles Line" logic to draw from when a gap appears.
 2.  **Stochastic Rarity**: "Simple" patients (Outpatient + No Difficult IV) were not always available exactly when a gap occurred, rendering the logic inactive.
-3.  **Fixed Overhead**: The "Brown Time" (Cleaning/Setup) is fixed per patient.
+3.  **Fixed Overhead**: The "Yellow Time" (Cleaning/Setup) is fixed per patient.
 Increasing throughput simply scales this overhead linearly, preventing non-linear efficiency gains.

 ---

 ## 5. Recommendations
 Based on the Digital Twin's data, we propose the following roadmap:

-### 1. Optimize "Brown Time" (Primary)
+### 1. Optimize "Yellow Time" (Primary)
 *   **Implementation**: Deploy dedicated environmental services staff or "Pit Crews" to perform bed flips and cleaning parallel to patient exit.
-*   **Expected Impact**: Reducing turnover time by 2 minutes per patient would directly convert "Brown Time" into open slots [Source 56].
+*   **Expected Impact**: Reducing turnover time by 2 minutes per patient would directly convert "Yellow Time" into open slots [Source 56].

 ### 2. Electronic Registration (Secondary)
 *   **Implementation**: Adopt Ocean eReferrals or Kiosks to decouple Registration from the physical Admin Desk [Source 142].